Our Partners

 Wilfrid Laurier UniversityMSW Field PlacementsField education provides students with supervised opportunity to apply knowledge gained through their academic studies in a practice setting.
 Students are assigned to community-based agencies and service providers for a set period of days with a focus on learning goals, ethical practice and demonstrating social work competencies in the process of developing a professional identity.
 Students are required to complete 450 hours in a field education practicum per year of study.
 Alongside placement, students are required to complete the co-requisite Integrative Seminar for Field Education.
 This course links classroom education with field education by way of readings, invited speakers, and discussions.”

 Women's Brain Health InitiativeBrainablePresentation demonstrates the types of lifestyle choices which enable life-long healthy brain activity for students in Grades 5-8.
 Information promotes healthy lifestyle factors that contribute to strong brain health such as physical exercise, food, mental activity, managing stress, social interactions and ongoing learning.
-Presentation also touches on substance abuse, brain injuries and brain-aging diseases and its affect on the brain.
+Presentation also touches on substance abuse, brain injuries and brain-aging diseases and their affect on the brain.
 Presentation is offered in English and French.

 Wordswell Association for Community LearningIllumine Media ProjectWorkshops offer an opportunity for student inquiry into the processes and messages embedded in a variety of media.
 Through facilitated discussions, students analyze the implications of the time in history we’re living in within the broader context of a conversation about their own identity and sense of purpose.
 Media content created by youth for youth in Toronto neighbourhoods explore themes that include hope, individual and collective growth, community progress, co-operation and competition, service to our communities and choosing our life’s path.
 Students delve further in the production process and have the opportunity to complete their own digital stories when engaged in a workshop series.
 Students participate in critical discussions relating to commonly held assumptions about youth and community both through lived experience and representations in narrative media.
 Suitable for grades 6-12.